WHO AM I?

 It’s always nice to do book signings at the end of an event.
 If I drive to the event I can bring my own stock of books as well as roll-up banners that set the theme nicely for the event and help to create ambience.

-I live in Surrey and am happy to travel to other parts of the country.
+I live in Surrey and am happy to travel to other parts of the UK.

 I have written two novels and am now writing my third.
 My 'Identity Detective' series novels cross genres covering romance, family secrets, family history and adoption.
 I regularly blog and tweet about the writing process and also review the books I read.
 My short stories and flash fiction have won awards and been published in magazines and anthologies.
 I worked as a journalist for +35 years and taught journalism at adult education level.
 Qualifications:- 2004 City & Guilds 7307 Stage 1 Microteaching 2002-2004 Certificate in Creative Writing, Birkbeck College, London 1983 NCTJ Certificate [National Council for the Training of Journalists] 1982 BA Hons English Literature – Goldsmiths College, University of London